 5 Great Villain Actors from “Tango & Cash”

-I recently rewatched 1989’s “Tang & Cash” on Tubi before it left the platform.
+I recently rewatched 1989’s “Tango & Cash” on Tubi before it left the platform.
 I think everyone should rewatch this film at semi-regular intervals.
 In fact, congress should make this a law.
 Join me in writing to your representative to make this happen!

 Anyhoo, “Tango & Cash” is an awesome action movie starring Kurt Russell and Sylvester Stallone as top L.A. cops who are framed for corruption and murder.
 They must escape prison and shoot their way through the criminal underground in order to clear their names.
 “Tango & Cash” is often critically lambasted as ridiculous and cartoonish, but that’s exactly what makes it such a fun and charming action film.